-Meta keywords are nearly extinct in 2018 but can still be found on some older websites that haven’t been updated in a while.
+Meta keywords are nearly extinct but can still be found on some older websites that haven’t been updated in a while.
 Let’s discuss why you shouldn’t use them on YOUR site.

 Meta keywords are words or phrases that describe what a web page is about.
 You, as the website owner/creator, get to choose what to include.
 Here, for example, are the meta keywords from PetSmart’s homepage:

 This tells us that PetSmart wants to be found whenever someone does a Google search for its own brand (‘petsmart’) as well as misspellings (e.g. ‘pets mart’) and other common terms relating to its products (e.g. ‘pet supplies’).

 AdSense (Google’s banner advertising program) also reportedly uses meta keywords, among other things, to determine what ads appear on your web page.

 Unfortunately, it didn’t take long for website owners to start abusing this feature.
 Meta keywords are essentially invisible to your visitors; people will not see them unless they specifically look at the code.
 As a result, many companies began stuffing web pages with irrelevant meta keywords in order to show up in searches.
 Some even used their competitors’ names and trademarks as keywords, which led to numerous lawsuits!

 Google caught on to these abuses and stopped using meta keywords to determine how websites rank in search results.
 In fact, depending on how you use them, Google might see you as a spammer and penalize you for it.